bottlerocketjonny/bottlerocketjonny/README.md

 👋 | Hey everyone!
 I'm Jonny, a Full Stack Developer based in London, UK.

-🥞 | Java, Spring Boot, TypeScript, React and the surrounding ecosystems.
+🥞 | My tech stack = Java, Spring Boot, TypeScript, React & more!

 🧑‍💻 | Currently, I'm working at <a href="https://www.japeto.ai/">Japeto</a>, an Innovate UK funded start-up.
-We are building a Chatbot framework that will be used by charities and the NHS.
+Japeto is a Chatbot framework used by charities and the NHS.

 ☕ | In my spare time, I'm looking to contribute to some Open Source projects!